Kurimizumi/Honeybee-Hive/README.md

   },
   database: {
     hostname: 'localhost', //Sets the hostname for the mongodb database.
 Default: localhost
-    port: '27017', //Sets the port for the mongodb databse.
+    port: '27017', //Optional.
+Sets the port for the mongodb databse.
 Default: none
     databaseName: 'hive' //The name for the mongodb database.
 You could set this to your project name.
-Default: hive }
+Default: hive },
+  websocket: {
+    enabled: false, //Sets if we should also run a WebSocket server for WebSocket clients using Honeybee-Web.
+Default: false
+    port: 54322 //What  port we should run the WebSocket server on.
+Default: 54322 }
 }
 ```